top of page

 Question: "How does the changing GM change the overall year-long story?"

 My answer: That's a good question.
 I'd say: They've each got their own unique strengths.
 Each GM is able to examine a different aspect of your character's backstory.
 Our GMs put an NPC in the adventure for each of their players.
 The NPC might be from your backstory, might be a character you met in a previous session, or might be an NPC you designed when you GM'd.
 One way or another, the GM picks from the list of NPCs you care about.
 They consider how each of those characters has a different personality and history, and pick the NPC they’re most comfortable portraying.
+A mad scientist, a lovably drunk bard, your mom, your son, your fiancee, the lawyer who represented you poorly and got you confined, the shop keeper who sold you a polyjuice potion that turned you into a cat instead of the vizier, there are so many different people a GM can choose from your character's history to portray.
 One GM is going to gravitate more towards using one NPC more than another GM.
-As you play in games with different GMs, eventually all the NPCs you created appear in an episode and your backstory gets fully rounded out, as each GM imparts their best characterization for one of your backstory NPCs.
+As you play in games with different GMs, eventually all the NPCs you created appear in an episode and your character's story gets fully rounded out, as each GM imparts their best characterization for one of your backstory NPCs.

 Example character arc for the first half of a season: Reine.